flaviamihaela/optimisation_problems/README.md

 - **Self-contained examples:** Each script is ready to run and generates its own random data for reproducibility.
 - **CVX-based modeling:** All problems are formulated and solved using the CVX package for convex optimisation.
 - **KKT conditions:** Scripts for quadratic programming and water-filling display Karush-Kuhn-Tucker (KKT) conditions for deeper insight.
-- **Parameter tuning:** Key problem parameters (e.g., norm order, problem size, power budget) are easily adjustable at the top of each script.
 - **Visualisation:** The water-filling script includes bar plots for power allocation and channel characteristics.

 ## Dependencies